How to buy tickets, what's on board the trains, how to use the stations, plus tips for making the most of the journey

 If you will be using a rail pass, including a Britrail or Eurail pass, you should be able to obtain a reservation, at no charge, from a ticket counter up until 5 mins before the departure; keep this in mind as it is not the norm when using rail passes in Britain.

-Receiving Your Ticket(s)
+Receiving Your Ticket(s) booked with LNER

-If you book with LNER the four options for receiving your ticket(s) are:
+The four options for receiving your ticket(s) are:

 (1) You will receive a booking reference number on your order confirmation email and you can use this reference number to collect ticket(s) from a ticket machine.